What takes place during the settlement or closing? Here are some definitions that will help explain the process.

 - They may also have discount points to buy down the interest rate.

 - There are other survey fees,

 - Document fees,

 - Home owners insurance,

-- The lender should have given a “Good Faith Estimate” to the buyer when they made loan application.
+- The lender should have given a Closing Disclosure (Here is an example of a CD) to the buyer when they made loan application.

 8. Insurance Reserves and Tax Reserves: Most lenders require buyers to provide reserve funds or escrow accounts to pay for future real estate taxes and insurance.